Steven-Grevera/ENC4265/manual.md

 ![image](https://github.com/user-attachments/assets/cc36084c-7700-4a59-9220-c72134993f6c)
 *Figure 201: Image of a hole in a room lit up by Butterfly Lantern Green Lighting.
 Image Taken By: Steven Grevera*

 Hole Rooms are locked Magatama  Rooms that require a key to unlock.
 A large hole is in the middle of them that you can fall into.
-By falling into the hole, you will take health damage similar to trapdoors but instead of being teleported to a location associated with the trapdoor, you will instead be teleported to an area below ground.
+By falling into the hole, you will suffer health damage similar to trapdoors, but instead of being teleported to a location associated with the trapdoor, you will be teleported to an area below ground.

 ![image](https://github.com/user-attachments/assets/bad6bf2c-27d5-408c-b573-5914ac53d8af)
 *Figure 202: Image of a mirror teleport that will lead outside of the hole now entered.
 Image Taken By: Steven Grevera*

-The Magatama will be on a small alter and behind in the opposite direction will be a mirror.
+The Magatama will be on a small altar, and behind it, in the opposite direction, will be a mirror.
 This mirror will not work like The Butterfly Shop mirrors and will instead teleport you to a random location within the level itself.

 ![image](https://github.com/user-attachments/assets/296af7e0-a1c0-49ae-8eee-89e211d4e73c)
 *Figure 203: Image of a Magatama waiting on an altar in the hole room.
 Image Taken By: Steven Grevera*

 **Note: If you drop into the hole without 50 health, you will die and lose a life or be given a “Game Over”.**

 ## Trap Room
 ![image](https://github.com/user-attachments/assets/43e7fbc7-7d02-476b-80fa-ffb018ee4b55)
-*Figure 204: Image of a Mayubo in it's cocoon attached to the Magatama.
+*Figure 204: Image of a Mayubo in its cocoon attached to the Magatama.
 Image Taken By: Steven Grevera*

 Unlike most other Magatama Rooms, Trap Rooms are usually open unless on Deluge difficulty in some instances.
 You can tell a room is a trap room, based on a red line that will be attached to the Magatama like an umbilical cord.
 Once the Magatama is taken from this cord in the room, a baby monster apparition will be spawned and chase you down until you lose it or you die, costing you a life or a “Game Over” if you are out of them.
 These rooms are easy to access but at a very high reward.